javascript-tutorial/en.javascript.info/1-js/2-first-steps/3-structure/article.md

 It outputs `6`.

 JavaScript does not insert semicolons here.
-It is intuitively obvious that the reason is the "uncomplete expression".
-JavaScript notes that the line ends with a plus `+` and awaits the expression to continue on the next line.
-And that is actually fine and comfortable here.
+It is intuitively obvious that the first lines are an "uncomplete expression".
+JavaScript notes that and awaits the rest of the expression on the next line.
+And in this case that's actually fine and comfortable.

-**But there are situations where "fails" to assume a semicolon where it is really needed.**
+**But there are situations where JavaScript "fails" to assume a semicolon where it is really needed.**

 Errors which come appear in such cases are quite hard to find and fix.